Copyright 2003, University of Minnesota Board of Regents.

 The American College of Laboratory Animal Medicine Foundation funds grants to study alternative methods of animal use.
 All animal users are encouraged to explore this and other means of improving animal welfare while still accomplishing our research mission.

 Refinement means refining experimental protocols to minimize pain or distress whenever possible.
-This concept is addressed in numerous questions throughout the Animal Usage Form.
+This concept is addressed in numerous questions throughout the Animal Care and Use Protocol Form.
 Examples of refinement include:

 Searching for Alternatives